 Many men are unknowingly consuming these foods on a regular basis, unaware that they can have a significant effect on testosterone levels.

-Foods that affect testosterone is more likely to have a more noticeable effect in older men who have declining testosterone levels, than in younger men who still have high levels.
+Foods that affect testosterone are more likely to have a more noticeable effect in older men who have declining testosterone levels, than in younger men who still have high levels.

 My belief is that none of these foods need to be completely avoided, but they can be used moderately and for specific purposes, as some of them do have positive health benefits.